Cathy347Le/react-hooks/README.md

   - Display data in a Table - React Tables
     - Get basic table setup done.
 Use map method to setup the rows
     - Install React bootstrap to style the table npm install react-bootstrap bootstrap@5.1.3
+    - NOTE: Need to figure out a cleaner way to do React Tables
+  - Work on Pagination

 #### Connect to an API - use FETCH